miwc/jekyll-blog/uploading-posts.md

 As a starting point, clone the repository: https://github.com/miwc/miwc.github.io

-You can work from the IDE or locally...
+You can work from the IDE or locally; unless you have Windows, in which case don't even think about it...

 ## Steps

 ### Step 1

-Ben made our lives easier by adding a Gemfile, you just need to install it in the right directory...
+Ben made our lives easier by adding a Gemfile, you just need to install it in the right directory.

 ### Step 2